vedithal-amd/rocprofiler-compute/docs/how-to/use.rst

    Enables filtering based on dispatch ID.

 ``-b``, ``--block``
-   Enables collection metrics for only the specified (one or more) hardware component blocks.
+   Enables collection metrics for only the specified hardware report blocks.

 See :ref:`Filtering <filtering>` for an in-depth walkthrough.

-To view available metrics by hardware block, use the ``--list-metrics``
+To view available metrics by hardware block, use the ``profile`` mode ``--list-metrics`` option with an optional system architecture argument (inferred if not provided):
-argument:

 .. code-block:: shell

+   $ rocprof-compute profile --list-metrics
-   $ rocprof-compute analyze --list-metrics <sys_arch>
+   $ rocprof-compute profile --list-metrics <sys_arch>

 .. _basic-analyze-cli: